Martaw-code/iScheduleYourDay/README.md

 Future implementations:

 * Notifications
-* Importation of new Tasks via Remainders
+* Importation of new Tasks from Remainders
 * Change this from a watch-only app, to a watchOS app with an iOS app